allnulled/lsw-dom/README.md

 # Conclusion

-For now, this is not a virtuous package in the domain.
-Just to pack on the same place the utilities needed for the way.
+This is a package used to pack some utilities.
+It is not used in the project right now.